Search

 An example of an Assumable Loan would be where a homeowner owes a 30-year mortgage loan of $250,000 against his house.
 A prospective buyer wants to purchase the house for $300,000 and keep the same mortgage in order to avoid going through the process and expense of applying for a new loan.
 The buyer pays $50,000 cash for the equity and assumes the $250,000 mortgage, becoming liable for the debt.

-Estimate your mortgage payment, including the principal and interest, taxes, insurance, HOA, and PMI.
-Add your location for more accurate estimates.
+Estimate your monthly mortgage payment, including the principal and interest, property taxes, and HOA.
+Adjust the values to generate a more accurate rate.

 $0,000 Your Payment